falkr/ttm4115/pages/prep-statemachines.md

 # State Machines

-In the previous units, we learned how to capture and understand our user's requirements for a system, and structure the functionality that the system should provide to its users in the form of use cases.
-We have also learned how to use deployment diagrams to reveal already some details about the structure of the system.
+In the previous unit, we learned how to use deployment diagrams to reveal already some details about the structure of the system.
 This week, we start with the specification of **how the system actually works.** This will be more technical and on a more detailed level as before.

+During this and the following weeks, you get several opportunities to design state machines.
+This is useful, since it allows you to handle concurrency in systems correctly, which is useful no matter which programming language or framework you will later use.
+Also, creating state machines is a task that trains your generic skills as an engineer, and many problems can be mapped to that of state machines.

+:aside: In 2021, we have pulled state machines a bit forward to give you more a concrete and detailed model earlier, so you don't get the impression that modelling is somewhat vague and fluffy.
+(There's nothing fluffy about a state machine.)

 ## Learning Goals

 :goals: After this week, you will be able to: